engineered-in/Bulk-Calculate/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/engineered-in/Bulk-Calculate)&nbsp;![GitHub Stars](https://img.shields.io/github/stars/engineered-in/Bulk-Calculate?style=social)&nbsp;[![Changelog](https://img.shields.io/badge/Changelog-📄-blue)](https://github.com/engineered-in/Bulk-Calculate/blob/main/CHANGELOG.md)&nbsp;![GitHub Issues](https://img.shields.io/github/issues/engineered-in/Bulk-Calculate)&nbsp;![GitHub Forks](https://img.shields.io/github/forks/engineered-in/Bulk-Calculate)&nbsp;![GitHub License](https://img.shields.io/github/license/engineered-in/Bulk-Calculate)&nbsp;![GitHub All Releases](https://img.shields.io/github/downloads/engineered-in/Bulk-Calculate/total)&nbsp;

-## What is Bulk Calculate?

-**Bulk-Calculate** is a tool built to simplify repetitive, **template**-based engineering calculations.
-It centralizes all inputs and outputs in a single summary table, where each row corresponds to a specific calculation file.

-It’s an ideal solution for organizations moving towards a **data-driven workflow** using Excel.

-## What Problem Does It Solve?

-In many engineering projects, template-driven calculations are routine, such as the design of structural elements like beams.
-Typically, these calculations are done using a standard, validated Excel file (referred to as a "**Template**") that is **reused** for **multiple calculations** across projects.
-While the calculation process remains consistent across different projects, only project-specific details (e.g., client name, logo) change.
+## Overview

+**Bulk-Calculate** is an Excel utility designed to streamline **repetitive**, **template**-based engineering calculations.
+By centralizing inputs and outputs into a **single summary table**, it helps engineers focus on their work instead of managing countless files.
+Ideal for civil, mechanical, chemical, and electrical engineers, Bulk-Calculate makes engineering projects more **data-driven** and **efficient**.

+## The Problem: Pain Points in Engineering Calculations

+Many engineering disciplines rely heavily on standardized templates for calculations—like connection design in structural engineering or equipment sizing in mechanical engineering.
+Typically, these calculations are done in a validated Excel file used **repeatedly** for different projects, with project-specific information (like client name, logo) adjusted as needed.

 However, the conventional approach of creating separate Excel files for each calculation leads to several issues:

-&nbsp;&nbsp;❌ **File Multiplication** - Managing multiple similar files and updating each one manually is a time drain.
+&nbsp;&nbsp;❌ **File Multiplication** - Engineers end up with dozens or hundreds of similar files, making updates and management tedious.
-&nbsp;&nbsp;❌ **Data Accuracy Risks** - Errors can easily occur when manually entering or pasting data across multiple similar looking files.
-&nbsp;&nbsp;❌ **Data Entry Overload** - Excessive time and effort is spent on data entry instead of engineering innovation.
+&nbsp;&nbsp;❌ **Data Entry Errors** - Copying data across multiple files increases the risk of errors, compromising calculation accuracy.
+&nbsp;&nbsp;❌ **Scattered Data** - Data is dispersed across multiple files, making it hard to track calculations and find past work.
+&nbsp;&nbsp;❌ **Manual Updates** - Changes to a template need to be repeated manually across every instance, which is time-consuming.
-&nbsp;&nbsp;❌ **Inefficient Data Extraction** - Summarizing results requires manually opening and extracting data from each file one-by-one.
+&nbsp;&nbsp;❌ **Inefficient Data Summarization** - Summarizing results from multiple files often requires opening and processing each file individually.
-&nbsp;&nbsp;❌ **Time-consuming Updates** - Any changes to the template must be applied manually to every file.
-&nbsp;&nbsp;❌ **Losing Sight of the Big Picture** - The scattered nature of data across files makes it difficult to see the overall picture.
-&nbsp;&nbsp;❌ **Lack of Data Visibility** - There's no centralized view of all the calculations, making it difficult to track or reference past work.

-For example, if I need to check if a similar beam design was performed in another project, I must search through numerous files, which is difficult and inefficient.
+These issues lead to wasted time, increased potential for mistakes, excessive time and effort spent on **data entry** instead of **engineering innovation**, and make it difficult to see the bigger picture across projects.

+For example, imagine needing to verify if a similar design was performed in another project.
+In the traditional approach, you would have to manually open and search through numerous Excel files scattered across your system.
+Each file might have different naming conventions or be stored in different folders, making it time-consuming and frustrating to locate the relevant information, which may have even been created by a colleague who has since left the company.
+This inefficient process not only wastes valuable engineering hours but also risks missing critical design insights due to the sheer volume of files to manage.

-### How Does It Solve the Problem?
+### The Solution: How Bulk-Calculate Helps

-A more efficient solution would be a centralized system that records all inputs and outputs from each calculation in a single summary table, with each row representing a calculation file.
+**Bulk-Calculate** addresses these challenges by creating a centralized data-driven workflow: a single summary table, with each row representing a calculation file,
-This provides:

-&nbsp;&nbsp;✅ Clear visibility of data
-&nbsp;&nbsp;✅ Easier access to past calculations
-&nbsp;&nbsp;✅ More efficient updates across projects
-&nbsp;&nbsp;✅ Ability to export the summary table to spreadsheets or PDFs, preserving the look of the conventional method
+&nbsp;&nbsp;✅ **Single Source of Truth** - All calculation data is recorded in a single summary table, providing a clear overview.
+&nbsp;&nbsp;✅ **Minimized File Handling** - No more handling multiple calculation files—inputs and outputs are updated directly in the summary.
+&nbsp;&nbsp;✅ **Efficient Bulk Operations** - Perform calculations for multiple entries in one go, saving time and reducing human error.
+&nbsp;&nbsp;✅ **Data Visibility** - Easily review, compare, and reuse calculations across different projects.
+&nbsp;&nbsp;✅ **Bulk Export and Import** - Export results into separate files or PDFs, or import existing calculations into the summary table—all without sacrificing the familiar Excel environment.

+By **consolidating data** and reducing file clutter, Bulk-Calculate helps engineers focus on **engineering work**, rather than file management.

 ## Key Features

 - **Template-based calculations**: Use any of your calculation file as a template
-- **Mapping Wizard**: Easily map calculation input and output cells
+- **Mapping Wizard**: Easily map calculation input and output cells from your template
-- **Summary table**: Get a clear view of your calculation inputs and outputs
+- **Summary table**: Get a comprehensive overview of all calculation inputs and outputs in one place
-- **Bulk calculation**: Perform multiple calculations at once with a single click
+- **Bulk calculation**: Perform calculations for multiple scenarios/data-points with a single click
-- **Bulk export**: Export individual calculation spreadsheets or PDF files from Summary table
+- **Bulk export**: Export individual calculation spreadsheets or PDF files directly from the Summary table
-- **Bulk import**: Import data from existing calculation spreadsheets into a Summary table
+- **Bulk import**: Import data from existing calculation spreadsheets into Bulk-Calculate.

 ## Getting Started